If you’ve heard the term “social resume” floating around recently and wondered what it’s all about, you’re in the right place.

 Everything prospective employers see or read about you online contributes to their perceptions of your personal brand.
 These social resume tools will help you connect with more people very quickly, but make certain you’re presenting yourself in the most productive manner for achieving your professional goals.

-Whether you’re actively searching for a new job or just thinking about doing it in the near future, don’t miss this free webinar: Job Search Success Secrets.
+Whether you’re actively searching for a new job or just thinking about doing it in the near future, explore the Job Seeker Jump Start program.